vildocompany/vildocompany.github.io/_pages/data analysis.md

 {% include gallery caption="*The correlation results thats closer to 0 means weaker to no correlation; number that goes bigger (negative value or not) means a stronger correlation.*" %}

+From the correlation calculation there are few notable features, solely based on correlation score:

+1. Preferred Order Category (0.33)
+2. Cashback Amount (0.24)
+3. Complain (0.22)
+4. Marital Status (0.20)
+5. Preferred Login Device (0.19)

+However, choosing features solely based on correlation is not advisable.
+For example feature like `Maritas Status` is something that's innate to customer and there is no action that could be taken.
+On the contrary, features like `Satisfaction Score` or `Hours Spend on App` are interesting features/characteristics of users that are related to how the user perceive the platform.

 ### Blockquotes

 > Lorem ipsum dolor sit amet, test link adipiscing elit.
 Nullam dignissim convallis est. Quisque aliquam.